 C.A.M.
 Family Fun Days – Military families are under significant emotional strain and often don’t have the opportunity to connect with peers.
 Through community partnerships, Camaraderie offers family-friendly events that are free of charge to help couples reconnect, let kids be kids and to just have fun.

-Next Family Funday: Home Depot & Operation Homefront’s Back To School on August 23, 2014.
-To learn more and register today click here
+Next Family Funday: A Day at SeaWorld on Saturday, December 6, 2014.
+To learn more and register today click here.

 C.A.M.
 Peer to Peer Groups – These peer-to-peer discussion groups are designed to allow spouses to connect with other spouses while sharing challenges, learning from each other, and fostering friendships.